BOCA313/BOCA/README.md

 # Efficient Compiler Autotuning via Bayesian Optimization(BOCA)

-This is the implementation repository of our approach: **Efficient Compiler Autotuning via Bayesian Optimization**.
+This is the implementation version2.0 of our approach: **Efficient Compiler Autotuning via Bayesian Optimization**.

 ## Description